sadeenabukhadra/The-Matrix/README.md

 # The-Matrix
-The goal of this project create ecosystem in python.
+The goal of this project  is creating ecosystem in python.

 # Content